fn-faisal/ezsql/README.md

     .go();
   ```
     The above query update the row where user's name is "James".

 ### Delete Quries ( Not yet finished ).
+  EzSql consists of simple delete queries.
+These queries are ran by calling the
+  **remove** method of EzQuery Class from the Class instance.
+Supply this method with
+  the Model Class ( must include conditional method that identify the row to delete ).
  ``` Java
     long rowsEffected = EzQuery.getQuery ( this )
     .remove ( Model.class )